sissaschool/elementpath/doc/xpath_api.rst

 .. autoexception:: elementpath.RegexError

-There are also other exceptions, multiple derived from the base exception :class:`ElementPathError` and Python built-in exceptions:
+There are also other exceptions, multiple derived from the base exception :class:`elementpath.ElementPathError` and Python built-in exceptions:

 .. autoexception:: elementpath.ElementPathKeyError
 .. autoexception:: elementpath.ElementPathLocaleError